 Home Microgreens has dozens of published articles on how to grow specific microgreens, and an index of those articles can be found on the Home Microgreens Article Directory.

-All the methods we use to germinate microgreens (except lettuce) involve a blackout period.
+All our methods to germinate microgreens (except lettuce) involve a blackout period.

 The difference between the methods is the treatment of the seeds within the blackout.